Salmanmaarouf/Personal-Finance-Tracker/README.md

 Retrieve transactions that fall within a specified start and end date.
 Display a summary of total income, total expenses, and net savings for the selected date range.

-3.Plot Income and Expenses Over Time:
+3. Plot Income and Expenses Over Time:
 Generates a plot using Matplotlib that visualizes income and expenses over time.
 Transactions are grouped by day and summed up to show trends.
 Components: